 - Turn on your monitor or TV and select the correct HDMI input source (e.g., HDMI 1, HDMI 2).

 Your Chromebook should automatically detect the second display.
-By default, it will likely mirror your screen, showing the exact same thing on both the laptop and the external display.
-If you want more space, you can switch to extended mode.
+By default, it will likely mirror your screen, displaying the same content on both devices.
+For more workspace, you can switch to extended mode.

 - Here, you can uncheck the “Mirror Built-in display” option to extend your desktop.
-You can also rearrange the displays to match their physical position on your desk.
+You can also rearrange the displays to match their physical arrangement on your desk.

 Troubleshooting Common Connection Problems

-- Check the Input Source: Are you sure your TV or monitor is set to the right HDMI input?
-Cycle through them just to be sure.
+- Check the Input Source: Ensure your TV or monitor is set to the correct HDMI input.
+Cycle through the inputs to confirm.

-- Secure the Connections: Unplug and replug both ends of the cable.
-A loose connection is the most common culprit.
+- Secure the Connections: Unplug and re-plug both ends of the cable.
+Loose connections are a common cause of display issues.

-- Restart Everything: Try a classic tech support solution.
-Turn off your Chromebook and the display, connect the cable, then turn the display on first, followed by your Chromebook.
+- Restart Everything: Perform a classic troubleshooting step.
+Turn off your Chromebook and the display, connect the cable, then power on the display first, followed by your Chromebook.

-- Update Your Chromebook: Make sure your ChromeOS is up to date.
+- Update Your Chromebook: Verify that your ChromeOS is up to date.
 Go to Settings > About ChromeOS > Check for updates.

-- Try a Different Port/Cable: If you have another HDMI port on your display, try it.
-If you have another cable, test it to rule out a faulty HDMI cable for Chromebook.
+- Try a Different Port/Cable: If available, test another HDMI port on your display.
+If you have another cable, use it to rule out a faulty HDMI cable for Chromebook.

 Frequently Asked Questions (FAQ)